 Grills—For students who wish to use a barbecue grill to prepare food: the grill pan that contains the charcoal or gas heating element must not be in contact with the ground.
 Grilling is only allowed in the following designated areas: Kauffman Court–patio around the lounge, Erb Hall–on the concrete slab south of Bontrager Student Center, or on the sidewalk south of the Bookstore, or at the end of the ramp near Erb central and west.

 Health Forms—It is required by Hesston College and sanctioned by the Kansas State Health Department that all students prove that they have received certain immunizations before they attend classes.
 This requirement helps our campus be a safer environment.
-Failure to complete the Health Form will result into a $150.00 fee by mid-term and will increase to $300.00 by the end of the term.
+Failure to complete the Health Form by August 22 will result into a $150 fee.
+If the Health Form is not complete by October 8, an additional $150 will be assessed.
 Students will not be allowed to return for classes or campus housing unless the health form is completed.

 Returning to campus housing after emergency or hospital stay policy—in order for a student to return to campus housing after a hospitalization, Hesston College requires documentation from a medical professional that includes a discharge plan and recommendation to return to a residence hall environment.